 Magnitude of Effect: The key view to the south-east from the house, outwards to the temple will not be affected by the proposed development within the village, which lies to the south-west.
-Views from the temple itself across the estate are wide but views towards the village are screened by Long Walk Plantation.
+Views from the temple itself across the estate are wide but views towards the village are screened by plantations and avenues of trees.